diogo-rossi/dataparsers/src/dataparsers/__init__.md

 ### Handling sub-commands

-Like in the original `argparse` module, there are 2 possible ways to parse to subparsers.
+Like in the original `argparse` module, there are 2 possible ways to parse to subparsers: Using parser-level defaults and Using subparser name.

-#### Using parser-level defaults
+#### 1. Using parser-level defaults

-Parser-level defaults are the original effective way of handling sub-commands, combining the use of the `subparser()` function with the `default` keyword argument dictionary, so that each subparser knows which Python function it should execute.
+Parser-level defaults are the original effective way of handling sub-commands, combining the use of the `subparser()` function with the `defaults` keyword argument dictionary, so that each subparser knows which Python function it should execute.
 For example::

     >>> from __future__ import annotations # necessary to annotate functions